 I first heard about Sitka Salmon Shares when the Alaskan based brand reached out for me to review their product; so full disclosure up front, the company sent me a little sample of their product in the mail to test.
 I’m so glad they did, I intend to be a paying customer for a long time now!

 The idea behind the ‘share’ is much like the idea behind a CSA farm share – where you pay a monthly fee to support a local farm, and in turn receive a weekly veggie share from the season’s crop.
-The twist here of course is you’re supporting fishermen and you receive monthly boxes of quality Alaskan seafood.
+The twist here of course is you’re supporting hard working fishermen and you receive a monthly box of quality Alaskan seafood.

 There are different sizes and varieties of seafood available from Sitka, all of which change with the season.
 The seafood ships frozen to your door in vacuum sealed packets and very solid and safe container; in my personal experience, Fedex messed up my delivery and it arrived a few days late, but still perfectly frozen and fine.